Back to Time Management Index

 Are you the type of person who always says YES to every demand on your

 time?
-“Do you mind watching my kids on Thursday?”
-“Will you drive me to
+Whether it's, "Do you mind watching my kids on Thursday?" or

-soccer practice?”
-“You're so good at sewing.
-Would you help me make a
+"You're so good at sewing.
+Would you help make costumes for the school

-party costume for my daughter?”
-“Would you mind calling that person for
+play?" or "Would you mind calling that person for me?" or "Since you're

-me?”
-“Since you're already working on the computer, would you mind typing
+already working on the computer, would you mind typing me a letter?"

 Would you say YES to almost every one of these requests?

-There is certainly no shortage of people looking for volunteers.
-But the truth
+There is certainly no shortage of people looking for volunteers, and we all

 Here are 6 keys for respecting your time: